criyle/go-judge/integration_test/pipe_test/OBSERVATIONS.md

 1. Keep the proxy semantics, since it also provides the drain/anti-`SIGPIPE` guardrail.
 2. Prefer the `splice` proxy for this ping-pong workload.
 3. Pin proxy relay goroutines/threads to the same CPU or same `cpuset` as the communicating tasks.
+4. Use direct pipes whenever the proxy guardrail is not required.
-4. Re-run the integration matrix after implementing relay affinity to verify that `splice/all-same`-like behavior is preserved in the actual `go-judge` execution path.
+5. Re-run the integration matrix after implementing relay affinity to verify that worker-allocated same-cpuset behavior is preserved in the actual `go-judge` execution path.

 ## Caveats